exciteabletom/spud/README.md

 ## Known Issues
 - Some resources have lots of filler in the title. e.g. `[1.8-1.17] · PluginName |
 😃 😃 😃 | Epic Gaming Moments`.
-Spud tries it's best to extract the plugin name from titles like this but it will fail if there is copious amounts of garbage in the title
+Spud tries it's best to extract the plugin name, but it will fail if there is copious amounts of garbage in the title

 - Spud can't update plugins it hasn't installed.
 Make sure to install the plugin with Spud first so it can save a metadata file to the jar.

 - Spud can't install external resources or resources not listed on spigotmc.org

 ## Acknowledgements
 Inspired by [pluGET](https://github.com/Neocky/pluGET)